ifurusato/pimaster2ardslave/README.md

 ## Status

 At the time of this writing the project is less than a week old, and is largely functional, with the basic communication between the Raspberry Pi and Arduino working.
-The repository currently includes three tests (test_echo, test_blink_led and test_config) that function and interact with hardware in expected ways.
+The repository currently includes three tests that function and interact with hardware in expected ways.

+* `test_echo.py`:   this tests that the Raspberry Pi and Arduino can talk to each other, and doesn't require any sensors or additional hardware other than the I²C between the two boards.
+Communication is over address 0x08, so be sure that is not being used by another device.
+For the test to function be sure to set the 'isEchoTest' flag on the Arduino's i2cSlave.ino sketch to true, otherwise it won't echo the requests but rather respond to them.
+* `test_blink.py`:  this test blinks an LED connected to pin 5 of the Arduino.
+This requires a Raspberry Pi connected to an Arduino over I²C on address 0x08.
+Because an LED cannot directly handle a 5 volt supply you should connect the LED to ground through a resistor of about 330 ohms.
+The exact value will depend on the dropping voltage of the LED (which varies) and how bright you want it to appear.
+* `test_config.py`: this tests a hardware configuration of one button, one LED, two digital and one analog infrared sensors, first configuring the Arduino and then performing a communications loop.

 The project is being exposed publicly so that those interested can follow its progress.
 When things stabilise we'll update this status section.